-Morpher forecasts swarming expansion in mask space rather than image space.
-This formulation follows the biology of the problem: what propagates is the front, not visual appearance.
-Each input mask sequence is encoded by a shared multi-scale spatial encoder into framewise latent descriptors \(z_t\in\mathbb{R}^{256}\), together with intermediate feature maps used later for decoding.
-Sinusoidal temporal encodings are added before temporal modeling.
+Morpher-F forecasts swarming expansion in mask space rather than image space.
+Each input mask sequence is encoded by a shared multi-scale spatial encoder into framewise latent descriptors \(z_t\in\mathbb{R}^{256}\).
+Intermediate encoder features are retained for decoding, and sinusoidal temporal encodings are added before temporal modeling.

-As summarized in Figure~\ref{fig:f5}\hyperref[fig:f5]{a}, Morpher consists of four coupled components: a multi-scale spatial encoder, a temporal sequence model, a Morphon memory block, and a multi-scale decoder.
-Observed masks are first compressed into a compact latent sequence, while encoder-side intermediate features are retained for later reconstruction.
-Future evolution is then predicted in latent space.
-In the autoregressive setting, each decoded prediction is re-encoded and fed back as the next input, so that the forecast proceeds through stepwise updates rather than one-shot generation.
-Morphon operates on the observed latent history by cross-attention with a learnable query derived from the aggregated observation state, and injects the retrieved structural memory through a learnable gate \(\alpha\in(0,1)\).
-A multi-scale decoder finally reconstructs the predicted mask while reinjecting encoder features to preserve peripheral protrusions and fine curvature.
+As shown in Figure~\ref{fig:f5}\hyperref[fig:f5]{a}, Morpher-F contains a multi-scale spatial encoder, a temporal sequence model, a Morphon memory block, and a multi-scale decoder.
+Observed masks are compressed into a latent sequence and future states are predicted in latent space.
+In autoregressive inference, each decoded prediction is re-encoded and used as the next input.
+Morphon retrieves observed front history by cross-attention with a learnable query derived from the aggregated observation state and injects the retrieved structural memory through a learnable gate \(\alpha\in(0,1)\).
+The decoder reconstructs predicted masks while reinjecting encoder features to preserve protrusions and fine curvature.

-Forecasting is performed autoregressively unless otherwise stated.
-After observing \(T_{\mathrm{obs}}\) frames, the model predicts the next latent state, decodes it into a mask, re-encodes that prediction, and feeds it back for subsequent steps.
-This stepwise rollout couples future predictions to the geometry produced at the previous step and stabilizes boundary continuity over long horizons.
-Parallel prediction is used only in matched ablations.
+Forecasting was autoregressive unless otherwise stated.
+After observing \(T_{\mathrm{obs}}\) frames, the model predicted the next latent state, decoded it into a mask, re-encoded the prediction, and repeated this process for subsequent steps.
+Parallel prediction was used only in matched ablations.

-The temporal module is instantiated as one of four matched-capacity sequence models: vanilla RNN~\cite{elman1990rnn}, GRU~\cite{cho2014gru}, LSTM~\cite{hochreiter1997long}, or Transformer encoder~\cite{vaswani2017attention}.
-All variants share the same encoder--decoder backbone, the same latent dimensionality, and the same past-to-state formulation.
-The recurrent variants use three recurrent layers; the Transformer uses three encoder blocks.
+The temporal module was instantiated as a vanilla RNN~\cite{elman1990rnn}, GRU~\cite{cho2014gru}, LSTM~\cite{hochreiter1997long}, or Transformer encoder~\cite{vaswani2017attention}.
+All variants used the same encoder--decoder backbone, latent dimensionality, and past-to-state formulation.
+Recurrent variants used three recurrent layers, and the Transformer used three encoder blocks.